marcinofulus/iCSEbook1/iCSE4school_en/source/sage_in_nutshell.rst

 allows for solving difficult equations and  systems of  equations with one instruction - :code:`solve`.

-Here are some examples that demonstrate use  this functionality in two cases: quadratic eqaution and system of eqautions
+Here are some examples that demonstrate use this functionality in two
+cases: quadratic eqaution and system of eqautions.

 **Quadratic equation.**